chengpeiquan/vite-plugin-banner/README.md

 ### Add different banner by file name

 filename callbacks are supported since `0.6.0`.
-Return values of `nul` or `""` means not injected, while string returns are injected.
+Return values of `null` or `""` means not injected, while string returns are injected.

 e.g.